 Having been in coma for 3 months and the subsequent research I now believe consciousness is fundamental, not just an epiphenomenon of the brain.
 In the videos below theorists suggest rather than matter the universe is consciousness.
 Matter doesn’t exist but we have imagined it as the stage for interaction between conscious agents.
 There is collective consciousness and individual conscious agents.
 Our individuality is altered consciousness of the collective, multiple personality disorder.
 They question the existence of matter without consciousness.
 Science too questions the independent existence of matter saying particles require perception to exist.
 In quantum mechanics entanglement theory, perception is required for particles to actualize a state, an idea proven by the ‘double slit’ experiment.

-Agnes was vegetarian.
+Angeline was vegetarian.
 Every time she went to the local supermarket she would have to walk through the meat section to get to the fruit and vegetable section.
 Somehow she would sense a total absence of freedom walking through the meat section.
 It always bothered her when passing the carcasses of chickens sensing the cages in which the chickens were kept during a short life in battery farms, the dismay.
-Manfred was also becoming vegetarian, often saying “don’t eat the flesh of your lower brothers”.
-At the supermarket again hearing Agnes’ complaints about how badly animals were treated and turned into consumer products Manfred said “don’t think so much”.
-Indeed Agnes was always in the thought domain.
-Manfred knew this of her and was often plagued by his own thought, he often tried to liberate himself from thinking.
+Mathew was also becoming vegetarian, often saying “don’t eat the flesh of your lower brothers”.
+At the supermarket again hearing Angeline’ complaints about how badly animals were treated and turned into consumer products Mathew said “don’t think so much”.
+Indeed Angeline was always in the thought domain.
+Mathew knew this of her and was often plagued by his own thought, he often tried to liberate himself from thinking.

-For Manfred, because of Agnes, it could not be disputed that love exists.
+For Mathew, because of Angeline, it could not be disputed that love exists.
 Love is evidence of consciousness.
 Love is acknowledged by all religions, a key of existence.
 Ideas exist, concepts like Good and Evil, underlying all thought is love.
-Manfred felt love was one of the most real ideas in thought, love and goodwill rather than selfishness.
+Mathew felt love was one of the most real ideas in thought, love and goodwill rather than selfishness.